UNIVERSE-HPC/course-material/software_project_management/continuous_integration/index.md

 Each time this happens, the software is automatically verified to detect integration errors as quickly as possible.
 The primary goal of CI is to catch and address bugs, integration problems, and other issues early, when they are easier to fix.

-Here are some key princples of CI:
+Here are some key principles of CI:

 1. **Maintain a single source repository:** All code and dependencies should be versioned and stored in a single, shared, and reliable repository.
 This is the primary source of all truth for the project, and everyone has access to it.